 So let’s just get the apocalyptic numbers out of the way from the get-go… but then walk it back a bit.
 Yes, Ducklett is good in this meta.
 REALLY good.
 But it’s not quite as bad as that shows.
 Firstly, those are the numbers with Bubble Beam consistently succeeding in baiting a shield from the opponent and then closing out with a big fat Brave Bird in nearly every case, and there are hardly any Pokémon in this meta and at this level (below 500 CP, where anything with over 100 HP is quite rare) that can survive eating a Brave Bird.
 If everything goes perfectly to plan, yes, Ducklett is capable of that kind of crazy good performance.
 But should everything NOT go perfectly for Ducklett — if those baits do not consistently steal away shields and the opponent is careful and clever — The Duck can end up looking a lot more pedestrian.
 The reality of its performance lies somewhere between those two polar opposites, but make no mistake: Ducklett is THE Pokémon to beat in this meta, and you can bet the vast majority of teams will be running one.
 They may even run it with Aerial Ace instead of Bubble Beam, and while AA is about as mediocre a move as you can find in PvP (only 55 damage for 45 energy), at least it’s a heck of a lot more consistent; Ducklett is still potent when it utilizes ONLY Ace, managing to beat most everything that’s not a solid Duck counter without having to rely on the double-edged sword of Brave Bird.
 I DO think Bubble Beam is my personal recommendation — both for the sky-high ceiling it offers and for the fact that the Water damage it provides, even though low, is nice to have for any Fires that pop up — but mediocre or not, Aerial Ace deserves legit consideration here too.
 Whatever The Duck runs with, you NEED to have at least one solid answer to Ducklett or it will eat you up like bread crumbs from the kindly old soul at the local pond.

-With that out of the way, let’s get into the rest.
+Now with that all out of the way, let’s get into the rest of the options in this Cup.
 I will make special note of things that beat the Duck, but otherwise, this should be a fairly typical rundown from here on out.

 10,000 Dust/25 Candy